spoonertaylor/SI_618/README.md

 * Crowdsourcing using Amazon MTurk
 * Data Exploration and manipulation in R using data.table and ggplot
 * Clustering data analysis in R
+* Principal Component Analysis and Factor Analysis in R
+* Outlier Detection

+Data Camp was used heavily for many labs assignments.
+Through the course of the semester, I completed: Introduction and Intermidiate R, Introduction and Data Visualization with ggplot, Introduction and Intermidiate to data.table and Time Series Analysis.